cloud-barista/cb-tumblebug/README.md

-# poc-mcism (Multi-Cloud Infra Service Management)
+# cb-tumblebug (Multi-Cloud Infra Service Management)
 Proof of Concepts for the Cloud-Barista Multi-Cloud Project.

 ***